habi/gratipay.com/www/about/policies/terms-of-service.md

 on the Service, you agree that payments via the Project will be used exclusively to support the Work described in the Project's profile.

+  1. Project Owners may only make payments to a Collaborator for their contributions.

   1. Gratipay is not a party to any agreement between Project Owners and Givers, and is not responsible to either the Project Owner or the Giver if either party breaches the terms of any such agreement (e.g. if the Project